-Read more about coffee and power plugs next.
+Read more about coffee, power plugs and towels next.

 In the kitchen of Railway Cottage we provide a coffee machine with a filter, and also a water kettle and a Bodum coffee pot to brew grounded coffee.
 We don't have a coffee grinder.
 You will have a selection of certain coffee blends in the local grocery stores.
 But, we find coffee very expensive in Ireland and often the flavours are not our taste.
-So we do bring our own milled coffee from home.
+It is up to you, but we do bring our own milled coffee from home.

 We do provide a number of continental power plugs.
 Just in case, bring your own adapters from your country.